pikkertechnology/NaiveBayes/README.md

 1. **file** - the file itself
 2. **class** - the class that the file should be classified as

-The answer is either ´´´Model successfully trained and data saved!´´´ or an error message.
+The answer is either `Model successfully trained and data saved!` or an error message.

 ## Predict